Radiance and Luminance

 The basic relationship between the luminance and the luminous flux is given below, Φ = LG, G is the geometric angle in steradian.

 Brightness is the LuminanceLuminance can’t be increased or decreased by any optical system.
 A system can only redirect the luminous flux.
 Suppose a page of a book has been considered with certain luminance.
 Then we can follow the equation below, Here, ER is the Illuminance on the book that redirects to our retina.
 This equation means that our eye converts the luminance into Illuminance on the retina.
-The all other detectors do the same as what the retina does.
+All the other detectors do the same as what the retina does.
 The retina reacts to the flux density of the radiant field, that is to the Illuminance.
 The principle physiological sensation of brightness is linked to the luminance of the source we are looking at.
 The radiance and luminance has a relation Where, Km is the constant which is called maximum spectral luminous efficacy and its value is 683 lm/W. Lv is luminance measured in cd/m2 and Le,λ is the radiance measured in W/m2-sr.

 |E||ENIYEBO BLESSING commented on 12/03/2018|